By Debra Soufleris, B.S., DTR

 All of these extra events centered around food and drinks can cause us to throw in the towel.
 It’s easy to just give in to temptation.
 However, if you are serious about getting through this holiday season without packing on the extra pounds, you’ll need to understand why all those treats are so irresistible.
 Here’s how you can easily control your cravings and still enjoy the festive season.

 It seems the holidays are a perfect excuse to dust off the mixer and get baking.
 Some of our most cherished memories are deeply rooted in food.
 Holiday treats are typically loaded with extra fat, white flour, and sugar.
 Many traditional holiday meals and cocktails are also laden with these same ingredients.
-Thus, our cravings go through the roof this time of year.
+Thus, our food cravings go through the roof this time of year.

 Sugar cravings stem from blood sugar imbalances.
 When blood sugar levels spike, like when you eat or drink foods that contain a ton of added sugar, you start to feel hungry again a short time after eating.
 So we turn to food again to fulfill this craving, and the vicious cycle repeats itself over and over.
 Our brains are hard-wired to consume sugar, making this a very challenging situation even for those with superhuman willpower.